 Fair value category: Portfolio instruments that are quoted in an active market and derivative instruments are reflected at fair value as at the reporting date.
 Other financial instruments which the University has designated to be recorded at fair value include cash, cash equivalents and short term investments.
 Sales and purchases of investments are recorded on the trade date.
 Transaction costs related to the acquisition of investments are recorded as an expense.
 Unrealized gains and losses on financial assets are recognized in the Statement of Remeasurement Gains and Losses until such time that the financial asset is derecognized due to disposal or impairment.
-At the time of derecognition, the related realized gains and losses are recognized in the Statement of Remeasurement Gains and Losses.
-Unrealized gains and losses are recognized in the Statement of Remeasurement Gains and Losses until such time that the financial asset.
-Unrealized gains and losses are recognized in the Statement of Querations and Accumulated Surplus and related balances reversed from the Statement of Remeasurement Gains and Losses.
+At the time of derecognition, the related realized gains and losses are recognized in the Statement of Operations and Accumulated Surplus and related balances reversed from the Statement of Remeasurement Gains and Losses.
 Unrealized gains and losses on endowment investments where earnings are restricted as to use are recorded as deferred contributions and recognized in revenue when disposed and when the related expenses are incurred.

 Cost category: Realized gains, losses and interest expense are recognized in the Statement of Operations and Accumulated Surplus when the financial asset is derecognized due to disposal or impairment.
-Amounts receivable, accounts payable and accrued liabilities are measured at cost.
+Accounts receivable, accounts payable and accrued liabilities are measured at cost.
 Any gains, losses or expense is recorded in the annual surplus (deficit) depending on the nature of the financial asset or liability that gave rise to the gain, loss or expense.
 Valuation allowances are made when collection is in doubt.
-Interest is accrued on amounts receivable to the extent it is deemed collectible.
+Interest is accrued on accounts receivable to the extent it is deemed collectible.